• Skip to primary navigation

 Cooking tips for how to make sticky rice cake with red bean paste:

-• If you still have a hard time handling the sticky dough, try to use 7 tablespoons of hot boiling water instead.
+• Besides, when you use hot boiling water, you may have a hard time handling the sticky dough, try to use 7 tablespoons of hot boiling water instead.

 • When you knead the dough, it’s a little bit sticky.
 Don’t worry about adding extra flour.
 Adding vegetable oil will help.
 Separate 2 times and pour the oil into the dough.
 Continue to knead the dough until it’s not sticky.